Search for Resources

 Relevant case studies are included.
 Case studies are thorough descriptions of real events from real situations that students use to explore concepts in an authentic context.

-Locus of Control Satisfactory
+Locus of Control Good

 Locus of Control: Meaningful opportunities are provided for students to choose elements of program content, the medium in which they wish to work, and/or to go deeper into a chosen issue.